noorigin/noorigin-web/content/posts/india-and-beyond.md

 ---

 This is going to be a full test post.
 With an introductory line or two, an image below which should link through to a gallery/tag page, and some more writing underneath the image reachable through a ‘MORE’ tag.
 At the very bottom there should be a twitter, tumblr and facebook like and reblog button.
 Let’s see how it goes.
+INDEED!

 [embed india-2010]